Rommy156/mini-game-collection/Game Design Document.md

 # 2. **Gameplay**
 Ricochet Rumble is designed as a 2D arcade, two-player competitive duel in which players use paddles to deflect an explosive projectile.
 Instead of a normal ball, players are managing a bomb with a shortening timer, forcing them into high-pressure volleys where every hit matters.
-### Players must:

 * Deflect the bomb while anticipating ricochets off reflective walls

 * Special abilities include Big Paddle, Slow Ball, Speed Up Paddle Movement

-* Avoid being caught on the side where the bomb explodes
+* Avoid the bomb from passing through the vertical walls

 # 3. **Objective Statement**
-An arcade experience that amplifies tension, challenge, and engagement by replacing Pong’s static ball with a volatile, time-driven explosive object, encouraging players to balance precision, risk, and adaptability.
+An arcade experience that amplifies tension, challenge, and engagement by replacing Pong’s static ball with a volatile, random path, encouraging players to balance precision, risk, and adaptability.
-## Goals
+## 3.1 Goals
 * Create tension and suspense through the ticking timer mechanic

 * Create moments of panic, excitement, and rapid adaptation